--- Advertisement ---

 6. Stay fit and healthy.
 Eating a balanced diet and getting regular exercise will aid your immune system.
 This will ensure the very best for your family’s health and well-being generally, but particularly in relation to their lungs and breathing.

 7. Get out of the city when you can.
-There are so many places within a short drive drive of Bangkok where the air is clearer and cleaner.
+There are so many places within a short drive of Bangkok where the air is clearer and cleaner.
 Head to the coast in Chonburi, or to the National Parks such as Khao Yai.
 Closer to home there’s ‘The Green Lung’ at the end of BangNa Trat, across the river from Klong Toey.

 8. Use the parks and green spaces around the city.
 The weather plays a huge part in pollution levels but in the cooler season make the most of such public spaces.